indrode/zsh-custom/README.md

 # zsh-custom
 I am a fan of [ZSH](http://www.zsh.org/) and I use the configuration framework [Oh My ZSH](https://github.com/robbyrussell/oh-my-zsh) to customize it to my needs.

 This is the `/custom` folder in my `~/.oh-my-zsh`.
 It contains my personal setup which works fine for me.
 It includes some personal configurations, so it is not made to be a template, but it may provide some re-usable ideas.
+However, I'm working on making this more generic by adding personal settings and configuration files.

 ## Setting up .zshrc